 New Year's Resolution

-And then in August 2019, I lost my diary, the second time I'd done so in thirty-three years.
-With no 2019 diaries in the shops, I bought an A6 notebook journal and recreated eight months of entries from my Facebook and Instagram posts.
+Then, in August 2019, I lost my diary, the second time I'd done so in thirty-three years.
+And with no 2019 diaries in the shops, I bought an A6 notebook journal and recreated eight months of entries from my Facebook and Instagram posts.

 Rather than a chore (as it had been for my first lost diary in 1992), it was an enjoyable task, with pleasant posts and photos to jog my memory and no page-per-day constraint.
 By the end of the year, I'd filled up the journal and used mini-notepads for my final diary entries.